- Last Updated: Wednesday, 25 November 2020 19:40

 Bricks have been made in the Carlisle area since the roamn period with roman tile works at both Carleton and Brampton.
 The earliest evidence of medieval brick is the 'Tile Tower' in the city walls near the castle.

 Extract of map from 1746 showing a brick kiln to the north of Carlisle near the main road to Scotland in the Goosling Syke area.

-A number of brick/tile works were opened during the late 18th early 19th century in the Goosling Syke/ Etterby area of Carlisle.
+A number of brick/tile works were opened from the mid 18th to the early 19th century in the Goosling Syke/ Etterby area of Carlisle and also in the Botcherby area..
 These were obviously all hand made bricks.

 There is also a number of adverts for the making of bricks at varying points around the city usually associated with the building of new houses.

 The first named brick works was Nelson's brick works at Murrell Hill. this was the first steam powered brick works in the area and used Mr. Bearts paptent method.